-With the http_header content modifier, it is possible to match specifically and only on the HTTP header buffer.
-This contains all of the extracted headers in a single buffer, except for those indicated in the documentation that are not able to match by this buffer and have their own content modifier (e.g. http_cookie).
+With the http.header content modifier, it is possible to match specifically and only on the HTTP header buffer.
+This contains all of the extracted headers in a single buffer, except for those indicated in the documentation that are not able to match by this buffer and have their own content modifier (e.g. http.cookie).
 The modifier can be used in combination with all previously mentioned content modifiers, like depth, distance, offset, nocase and within.

 Note: the header buffer is normalized.
 Any trailing whitespace and tab characters are removed.
 See: https://lists.openinfosecfoundation.org/pipermail/oisf-users/2011-October/000935.html.
-To avoid that, use the http_raw_header keyword.
+To avoid that, use the http.header.raw keyword.